 The path for former Marine Corps Gen. James Mattis to become president is simple:

-2. Ensure no other candidate gets 270 electoral college votes in November.
+2. En Make sure no other candidate gets 270 electoral college votes in November.

 3. Have Congress install him as commander-in-chief.